What Types of Insurance Do Fitness Businesses Need?

 Participant Liability And Accidental Medical Coverage

-This coverage is crucial for boxing gyms, and other businesses focused on martial arts.
+This coverage is crucial for boxing gyms and other businesses focused on martial arts.
 Suppose your members or clients participate in sponsored tournaments or competitions.
-In that case, this coverage will pay for both, their medical expenses, as well as any liability claims that may be leveled against you in case of an injury.
+This coverage will pay for both their medical expenses and any liability claims that may be leveled against you.

 Commercial Crime Insurance

 Crime insurance will cover crime-related losses caused by both your employees and clients.
-More than just protection from petty theft, this coverage will also protect you from computer fraud or identity theft those with access to your databases may commit.
+This coverage will also protect you from computer fraud, petty theft, or identity theft that those with access to your databases may commit.

 Business Interruption Insurance

 If you need to close your business for an extended period of time due to a fire or other perils, this coverage will reimburse you for the lost revenue.
-You might want to talk to your insurer about a policy extension that protects you in case of another COVID-19 lockdown.
 This policy will also cover the expenses of temporarily or permanently relocating so that you don’t lose your members.

 Business Owner’s Policy (BOP)